emmagrealy/Group_QA_Assignment/Coding-Standards.md

 •	The document should list any classes that may be affected by the change.

 Indentation

--	Good white spacing helps to improve readability.
+Good spacing can help improve the readability of the code.
+It also can help view the code in a more linear fashion.
+The alignment of methods and blocks can help make nested statements easier to follow.

+Tips for Indentation
+•	Allow white spacing between methods and variables.
--	Nested blocks should be indented.
+•	Nested blocks should be indented.
--	Multiple conditionals should be indented to avoid confusing brackets.
+•	Multiple conditionals should be indented to avoid confusing brackets.

 Error Handling

+Error handling is key when ensuring good coding practices.
+It provides assurance when unexpected behaviour arises in code.
+Good error handling should also be able to account for user error and help provide a meaningful message to the use that will aid them with the problem.

+Tips for Error Handling
--	Error conditional functions should always return something, to aid the user debugging.
+•	Error conditional functions should always return something, to aid the user debugging.
--	Provide useful error messages in your code, this helps identify the problem regardless if the error is due to user input or developer incompetence.
+•	Provide useful error messages in your code, this helps identify the problem regardless if the error is due to user input or developer incompetence.
--	Console log unexpected behaviour to help aid others to understand the code.
+•	Console log unexpected behaviour to help aid others to understand the code.

 Testing

+Testing is a large part of coding standards; testing allows us to make sure that the code stays true to the defined spec and allows us to identify and handle any strange behaviour of the code.
+Testing can also be used as a criteria that the code should meet, for example, when developing a feature it should be developed in such a way that the code written will pass the tests.
+This will help the code adhere to the given spec and discourage “spaghetti code” throughout the application.

+Tips for Testing
--	Write tests before development.
+•	Write tests before development.
 This will help the developer to stick to the spec and helps make the code measurable and adhere to the expected behaviour.
--	Make sure that the test coverage covers the code that you have developed.
+•	Make sure that the test coverage covers the code that you have developed.
 And that all conditionals paths are accounted for.
--	Whenever implementing a new piece of code, run ALL test suits to make sure that the code change doesn’t impact other areas of the application.
+•	Whenever implementing a new piece of code, run ALL test suits to make sure that the code change doesn’t impact other areas of the application.
--	If the code has any specific behaviour, make sure this is tested.
--	Testing should be done with test data and real data.
+•	Testing should be done with test data and real data.